ryuji-konishi/AplacChat/frontend/README Setup frontend on MacOS.md

 # Setup Front-End on MacOS
-This document describes how to setup and run the APLaC Chat front-end web page *locally on your Mac machine*.
-The final production deployment and publishment will be described in the future.
+This document describes how to setup and run the APLaC Chat front-end web page locally on your Mac machine.

 This front-end web page accepts the text that the user types in, sends the text to the Chat component and shows the result.